Flexner Report: Impact on African-American doctors and patients

-Flexner advocated closing all but two of the historically black medical schools.
+Flexner advocated for the closing of all but two of the historically black medical schools.
 As a result, only Howard University College of Medicine and Meharry Medical College were left open, while five other schools were closed.
-Flexner's view was that black doctors should treat only black patients and should play roles subservient to those of white physicians.
-The closure of the five schools, and the fact that black students were not admitted to many U.S. medical schools for the next 50 years, has contributed to the low numbers of American-born physicians of color, and the ramifications are still felt more than a century later.
+Flexner emphasized his view that black doctors should treat only black patients and should play roles subservient to those of white physicians.
+Flexner promoted the idea that African American medical students should be trained in "hygiene rather than surgery" and be employed as "sanitarians," with a primary role to protect white Americans from disease.
+Flexner stated in the Report:

+Furthermore, along with his adherence to germ theory, Flexner argued that, if not properly trained and treated, African-Americans posed a health threat to middle and upper-class whites.
+Flexner argued that African American physicians should be educated in order to stop the transmission of diseases among African Americans and to prevent the contamination of white people from those same diseases.

 Flexner's findings also restricted opportunities for African-American physicians in the medical sphere.
 Even the Howard and Meharry schools struggled to stay open following the Flexner Report, having to meet the institutional requirements of white medical schools, reflecting a divide in access to health care between white and African-Americans.
 Following the Flexner Report, African-American students sued universities, challenging the precedent set by Plessy v.
 Ferguson.
-However, those students were met by opposition from schools, who remained committed to segregated medical education.
+However, those students were met by opposition from schools that remained committed to segregated medical education.
 It was not until 15 years after Brown v.
 Board of Education in 1954 that the AAMC ensured access to medical education for African-Americans and minorities by supporting the diversification of medical schools.

-Along with his adherence to germ theory, Flexner argued that, if not properly trained and treated, African-Americans posed a health threat to middle and upper-class whites.
+The closure of the five schools, and the fact that black students were not admitted to many U.S. medical schools for the 50 years following the Flexner Report, has contributed to the low numbers of American-born physicians of color as the ramifications are still felt, more than a century later.
+Tens of thousands of African American physicians disappeared as a result of the Flexner Report.
+In relation to the national Census, physicians belonging to minority groups, including African Americans, remain underrepresented in medicine.

-The view that Flexner and his report were detrimental to Black medical schools is largely refuted by Thomas N. Bonner, a scholar referred to as a “distinguished historian” by the AAMC.
-Bonner contended that Flexner worked to save the two Black medical schools that were graduating most of the Black physicians at that time.
+In response to the racist writings of the Flexner Report, the AAMC decided to rename the prestigious Abraham Flexner award in 2020.
+David Acosta, M.D., the chief diversity and inclusion officer of AAMC, stated, "We must not ignore medicine's racist history and make every effort toward reparation when this history is identified."
+However, the view that Flexner and the Report were detrimental to black medical schools is resisted by Thomas N. Bonner, who contended that Flexner worked to save the two black medical schools that were graduating most of the black physicians at that time.